Chiara Corbella Petrillo: Biography

-Chiara Corbella was born on 9 January 1984 in Rome as the second of two children to Roberto Corbella and Maria Anselma Ruzziconi; her elder sister was Elisa.
-Her baptism was celebrated on 5 February at the Santi Marcellino e Pietro al Laterano church where she also received her First Communion on 29 May 1994 and her Confirmation on 8 October 1995.
+Chiara Corbella was born on 9 January 1984 in Rome as the second of two children to Roberto Corbella and Maria Anselma Ruzziconi; her elder sister being Elisa.
+Her baptism was celebrated on 5 February at the Roman church of Santi Marcellino e Pietro al Laterano, where she also received her First Communion on 29 May 1994 and her Confirmation on 8 October 1995.

 In the summer of 2002 she was on a vacation in Croatia with some high school classmates when she decided to make a brief stop in Medjugorje where her elder sister had been visiting.
 On 2 August 2002 she first met Enrico Petrillo (then aged 23) at Medjugorje and the two soon started a relationship; Enrico was there with the Charismatic Renewal on a pilgrimage.
 The pair first met in a crowded hotel dining room and split up several times but each time got back together.
 The pair broke up in 2006 but reunited after Chiara made another visit to Medjugorje.
 On another occasion after a break up, Chiara had gone with her father and sister to Australia.
 Upon her return she saw an email from Enrico who was interested in rekindling their relationship.
-On 8 December 2006 she was in Assisi for a vocational course that the Order of Friars Minor had been managing where she first met Fra Vito D'Amato whom she asked to be her spiritual director.
+On 8 December 2006 she was in Assisi for a vocational course conducted by the Order of Friars Minor and there she first met Vito D'Amato whom she asked to be her spiritual director.
 Enrico had been impressed with the effect that the course had on her and so attended one himself that 31 December.
-The pair's relationship culminated on 21 September 2008 in Assisi once the two were married with D'Amato presiding over the wedding at the San Pietro church.
+The pair's relationship culminated on 21 September 2008 in Assisi when they were married at the San Pietro church with D'Amato presiding over the liturgy.
 The couple had travelled to Assisi on a walking pilgrimage in 2008 and became engaged at the end of the walk on 2 August; Enrico had proposed to her three times and each time she accepted.